Monster-ZeroX/Telegram-Web/README.md

 ## What it does?

-* We've changed https://pluto.web.telegram.org to https://pluto.web.telegram.ind.in and same for all other URLs.
-This can also be changed to https://web.telegram.ind.in/api/pluto after integrated tests for speed and performance.
+* We've changed https://pluto.web.telegram.org to https://<basedomain>/api/pluto and same for all other URLs.

 ## Where to deploy